adityab2124/My-Stock-Dashboard/README.md

 ### Limitations and Improvements

 - **Automation**: Currently, data retrieval and updates are manual.
 An improvement would be to automate API pulls every quarter to update the SQL database, AWS RDS, and Tableau visuals for continuous and up-to-date financial metrics.

----

-Let me know if there are any other details you’d like to include or adjust!